-UN Department of Economic and Social Affairs has created a 'Stakeholders' page which is accessible from the HLPF 2021 navigation bar.
-It contains information on how to engagewith and and participate at the 2021 HLPF.
-For more information on engaging in the Voluntary National Reviews (VNR) sessions during the HLPF, please click here.
+Engagement UN DESA has created a 'Stakeholders' page which is accessible from the HLPF 2020 navigation bar.
+It contains information on engagement and participation at the 2020HLPF.
+For more information on engaging in the VNR sessions during the HLPF, please click here.